apache/celix/documents/bundles.md

 For C++, the macro `CELIX_GEN_CXX_BUNDLE_ACTIVATOR` defined in `celix/BundleActivator.h` must be used to create a bundle activator.
 For C++ a RAII approach is used for bundle activation.
-This which means that a C++ bundle is started by creating a bundle activator object and stopped by letting the bundle activator object go out of scope.
+This means that a C++ bundle is started by creating a bundle activator object and stopped by letting the bundle activator object go out of scope.

 ## Bundle and Bundle Context

-A bundle can interact with the Celix framework using a bundle execution context or bundle context in short.
+A bundle can interact with the Apache Celix framework using a bundle execution context or bundle context in short.
 The bundle context provides functions/methods to:
  - Register and un-register services.
  - Install, start, stop or uninstall bundles.